rancher/rio/docs/install.md

 **K3s**

-When installing on K3s use the `--no-deploy traefik` flag.
+When installing a K3s cluster, use the `--no-deploy traefik` flag.

 **EKS**